syncfusion-content/flutter-docs/Flutter/calendar/builders.md

 ![Appointment builder](images/builder/appointment-builder.png)

 >**NOTE**
-* For recurring appointments, this will return as `Appointment` always, even for the custom business objects.
+* For recurring appointments, this will always return as `Appointment`, even for the custom business objects.

 ## Time region builder